signalspec/signalspec/docs/expressions.md

 	min..max

-**down:** It is an error if a range is a in a position where it is down-evaluated.
+**down:** It is an error if a range is in a position where it is down-evaluated.
 **up:** Down-evaluate numbers `min` and `max`.
 Match if the pushed value is between `min` (inclusive) and `max` (exclusive), or fail if it is outside the range.

 If min is omitted (`..max`), it defaults to -Infinity.